They are chemical substances produced by the thyroid gland, found in the front of the neck.

-Finally, plasma concentrations of cholesterol and triglycerides correlate inversely with thyroid hormone levels: a diagnostic indication of hypothyroidism is an increase in the concentration of cholesterol in the blood.
+Finally, plasma concentrations of cholesterol and triglycerides correlate inversely with thyroid hormone levels: a diagnostic indication of hypothyroidism is an increase in cholesterol concentration in the blood.

 Metabolism of carbohydrates

-Thyroid hormones stimulate almost all aspects of carbohydrate metabolism, including the improvement of insulin-dependent glucose entry into cells and the increase of gluconeogenesis and glycogenolysis to generate free glucose.
+Thyroid hormones stimulate almost all aspects of carbohydrate metabolism, including improving insulin-dependent glucose entry into cells and increasing gluconeogenesis and glycogenolysis to generate free glucose.

-Thyroid hormones are clearly necessary for normal growth in children and young animals, as evidenced by the growth retardation observed in thyroid deficiency.
+Thyroid hormones are necessary for average growth in children and young animals, as evidenced by the growth retardation observed in thyroid deficiency.

-It is not surprising that the growth promoting effect of thyroid hormones is intimately intertwined with that of growth hormone, a clear indication that complex physiological processes such as growth depend on multiple endocrine controls.
+It is not surprising that the growth-promoting effect of thyroid hormones is intimately intertwined with that of growth hormones, indicating that complex physiological processes such as growth depend on multiple endocrine controls.

-A classic experiment in endocrinology was the demonstration that deprived thyroid hormone tadpoles could not undergo metamorphosis in frogs.
+A classic experiment in endocrinology demonstrated that deprived thyroid hormone tadpoles could not undergo metamorphosis in frogs.

-Of critical importance in mammals is the fact that normal levels of thyroid hormone are essential for the development of the fetal and neonatal brain.
+Of critical importance in mammals is that normal thyroid hormone levels are essential for the development of the fetal and neonatal brain.